Somayyah/lfs/log.md

 ## Taxonomy

-- Cross compilation: refers to the process of building software on one platform (the build host) that is intended to run on a different platform (the target system).
+- Cross compilation : The process of building software on one platform (the build host) that is intended to run on a different platform (the target system).
+- The build : The machine where we build programs.
+Note that this machine is also referred to as the “host.”
+- The host : The machine/system where the built programs will run.
+Note that this use of “host” is not the same as in other sections.
+- The target : Only used for compilers.
+It is the machine the compiler produces code for.
+It may be different from both the build and the host.

 ## log

 -